ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 * in case you don't have already an environment that you want to use for ProvisionGenie, follow these steps to [create a new environment with a database](https://docs.microsoft.com/en-us/power-platform/admin/create-environment#create-an-environment-with-a-database)
 TODO: explain dataverse for teams environment is not enough
 TODO: explain don't deploy the demo apps
-* import our solution with tables and canvasapp and securityrole "Provision Genie user" like this: https://docs.microsoft.com/en-us/powerapps/maker/data-platform/import-update-export-solutions
+* import our solution with tables and canvas app and security role "Provision Genie user" TODO insert github link to .zip file like this: https://docs.microsoft.com/en-us/powerapps/maker/data-platform/import-update-export-solutions
 * create app user and assign security role "Provision Genie user" as part of the creation process https://docs.microsoft.com/en-us/power-platform/admin/manage-application-users#create-an-application-user